Gnimuc/Hungarian.jl/README.md

 ```

 ## Example
-Assume we have 3 workers and 5 jobs with the following cost matrix:
+Assume we have 3 workers and 5 tasks with the following cost matrix:
 ```julia
 weights = [ 24     1     8;
              5     7    14;